SeekyCt/ppcdis/TOOLS.md

 ### Symbol Definitions

 If the `REL_SYMBOL_AT` macro is used to get `relsymdef` symbols, then the `--base-rel`, `--base-rel-addr` and `--base-rel-bss` args must be provided to give the addresses context.

+## forcefilesgen

+Adds a list of files to the FORCEFILES section of an LCF file by replacing the string `PPCDIS_FORCEFILES`.

 ## orderfloats